Heart of Marrakesh feels impact of euro zone crisis

-MARRAKESH, Morocco (Reuters) - An Islamist bombing of a cafe last year hurt trade for the snake charmers and trinket sellers who entice foreign tourists to Marrakesh’s Jamaa el-Fna square, but the euro zone debt crisis risks doing far more lasting damage to business.
+MARRAKESH, Morocco, June 27 (Reuters) - An Islamist bombing of a cafe last year hurt trade for the snake charmers and trinket sellers who entice foreign tourists to Marrakesh’s Jamaa el-Fna square, but the euro zone debt crisis risks doing far more lasting damage to business.

 The square, a riot of colours, smells, music and commerce surrounded by the red walls of the old city, is a barometer of how Morocco’s economy - heavily reliant on the foreign tourists who usually flock to the square - is performing.